Where Do People Tell Stories Online? Story Detection Across Online Communities: Creating a Multi-Community Corpus

 \section{Creating a Multi-Community Corpus}

-We develop a new story dataset that covers a large number of online communities: the \datasetName (\datasetAcr).
-To detect storytelling across diverse online communities, we require training and evaluation data that span a variety of topics and settings and that contain narrative and non-narrative communication mixed together by topic, context, and even within a single document.
-Prior work in story annotation has either focused on specific discourse domains such as healthcare \citep{ganti-etal-2022-narrative}, book publishing \citep{piper2022toward}, or blogs \citep{eisenberg-finlayson-2017-simpler} and has largely focused on passage- or document-level annotations.
-Additionally, much past annotation work is not publicly available.
-We expand on these works by widening our view to many communities and topics and by using a span-based approach.
+We developed the \datasetName dataset, a collection of Reddit posts that introduces the story span annotation task and covers a large number of online communities.
+To detect storytelling across diverse settings, we required training and evaluation data that contained both storytelling and non-storytelling communication mixed together by topic, context, and even within a single document.

-Here we describe the process of building the \datasetAcr, which we make publicly available for further study.